icinganalysis/icinganalysis.github.io/content/NACA-TN-3024_evaporation.md

 1. Equations are detailed for the evaporation of water drops approaching an obstacle.
 2. The equations were coded into a python program.
 3. Less that 1% of drops evaporate approaching an obstacle for most cases.
+4. A water drop that approaches on the stagnation line but does not impinge is predicted to evaporate away.

 [NACA-TN-3024]({filename}NACA-TN-3024.md) was reviewed previously, herein we will concentrate on comparing our own code to the results in NACA-TN-3024.